 After stage 2 is complete, you’ll have a grasp of where your business sits in the online marketplace, along with valuable online competitor and keyword analysis.
 Additionally, any technical or content problems with your website will have been identified.

 You’ll receive a detailed but easy to understand report for you to digest and consider.
 If further explanation is required, you’ll be able to ask questions at our next meeting should you wish to proceed.
 Please be aware that this is not a “free” audit as offered by many SEO agencies.
 This is a detailed online review of your business and your competitor’s businesses.

 Stage 3 – Plan

-Stage three provides us with the ability to prioritise and make best use of available resources.
-For instance, we may be able utilise resources that you have in house to complete some of the heavy lifting of stage four.
+Stage three provides us with the ability to prioritise and make the best use of available resources.
+For instance, we may be able to utilise resources you have in-house to complete some of the heavy-lifting of stage 4.
 This isn’t always the case, or necessary, but it can be a useful way of keeping costs down.
 Depending on what the research highlights, we may have to involve your web designer at this point.
-At the end of stage 3 you will be aware of exactly what I propose, and understand the amount of work involved in getting your website where you need it to be.
+At the end of stage 3, you will be aware of exactly what I propose, and understand the amount of work involved in getting your website where you need it to be.
 I provide a clear, detailed and fully costed proposal.

 Stage 4 – Act

 Results will start to show sometime after the completion of stage 4.
 I will have recommended some form of visitor tracking and most probably a schedule for refinement.
 At an agreed time, normally at 6 months from initial completion, I create a report that illustrates how successful the campaign has been and make recommendations for moving forward.
 In reality, SEO is never finished; there are always new opportunities to exploit on the horizon.

 - Small business as defined by the government is “a business with 0-49 employees”.
 See documents available at: https://www.gov.uk/government/collections/business-population-estimates